1yimeng/cmput291assign2/README.md

 [390.44976234436035, 1012.0851993560791, 3468.294620513916]
 [407.45091438293457, 982.8619956970215, 2062.3245239257812]

+The numbers increase from left to right as we go from the smallDB to the largeDB.
+Also,

 Query 3:
 For each of the 3 databases, the uninformed case always took the longest time to output.
 The self-optimized case somehow took the similar amount of time to output as the user-optimized case, but only slightly slower.
 Since user-optimized case chose to run on the optimal indexes.